rapidez/rapidez/README.md

 ## Troubleshooting

 - Make sure Magento is working
+- Validate the settings with `php artisan rapidez:validate`
 - Clear the cache with `php artisan cache:clear`
 - Reindex the products with `php artisan rapidez:index`
 - Clear the browser cache, in Google Chrome with the "Clear site data" button on the application tab in DevTools